Contributed by StartYourRecovery.org

-If you or a loved one is experiencing an eating disorder and using MDMA, know that help is available, and treatment works.
+If you or a loved one is experiencing an eating disorder and misusing prescription stimulants, know that help is available and treatment works.

-Both eating disorders and opioid use disorder can be serious and even lethal.11,12,13,14 Substance misuse may lead to an eating disorder, and an eating disorder may lead to substance misuse.
-People who try risky weight-loss practices may be at greater risk of misusing ecstasy and other substances.
+Both eating disorders and stimulant use disorder can be serious and even lethal.11,12,13 Substance misuse may lead to an eating disorder, and an eating disorder may also lead to substance misuse.
+They often occur together and overlap.

 - Family history of these or other mental illnesses.